Lumi-supercomputer/LUMI-training-materials/docs/2day-next/10-ObjectStorage.md

 Storage is persistent for the duration of a project.
 Projects get a quota of 150 TB and can create up to 1K buckets and 500K objects per bucket.
 These quota are currently fixed and cannot be modified.
-Storage on LUMI-O is billed at 0.5 TB·hour per TB per hour, half that of /scratch or /project and soon this will be lowered to 0.25 TB·hour per TB per hour to encourage a broader uptake.
+Storage on LUMI-O is billed at 0.25 TB·hour per TB per hour, reduced from the rate of 0.5 TB·hour per TB per hour used before 2025 (which better reflected the true cost) to encourage a broader uptake.
 It can be a good alternative to store data from your project that still needs to be transferred but is not immediately needed by jobs, or to maintain backups on LUMI yourself.